+A faulty fuel pump or a clogged fuel filter causes low fuel pressure.
 Proper fuel pressure is vital for engine operation and performance.
 Low fuel pressure results in a lack of horsepower, stalling, and a slow or no-start condition.

 A kink in the fuel return line results in higher than normal fuel pressure at the rail.
 High fuel pressure results in a rich air-fuel ratio because the increase in pressure forces more fuel through the injectors than required, producing increased emissions (HCs) and black sooty exhaust.
 These excessive hydrocarbons overheat and damage the catalytic converter.

 Fuel Pressure Test